shayenna/HealthyHeadwatersLab_wiki/Other-resources/Student-scholarships.md

 # Student Scholarship List
+Catherine will work with you to plan which awards should/could be targeted, but you are encouraged to identify funding opportunities that are aligned with your research and career plans.
 Below is a list of scholarships that may be relevant to students in the Healthy Headwaters Lab.
 Please feel free to add to this list!

 ### Travel Scholarships
 **Great Lakes Fishery Commission Travel Scholarship**